 Oh, did I mention that they have trick or treating for everyone!?
 What could be better??

 Tip – The event doesn’t officially start until 7pm, but you can get in the park at 4pm!
 So, go early, knock out some rides, and when the party starts, do all the special Halloween activities!
 Get your tickets early, they sell out fast!

-Our Lady of Lourdes Fall Festival – October 15th-18th, free admission
+11. Our Lady of Lourdes Fall Festival – Free admission

 750 San Salvador Dr, Dunedin, FL 34698